wetryingtodorock/getblock-docs/en/rpc-service/ton/json-rpc/ton_getBlockTransactions.md

 ---
-title: ton:/getBlockTransactions \[GET\]
+title: /getBlockTransactions - The Open Network (TON)
-description: Get transactions of the given block.
+description: Example code for the /getBlockTransactions json-rpc method. Сomplete guide on how to use /getBlockTransactions json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters